8 Amazing Desserts to try in Philly

 Location: Old City

-This little known gem of a coffeehouse in Old City offers a tantalizing selection of macarons.
+This little known gem of a coffeehouse in Old City offers a tantalizing selection of scratch made macarons.
 There are more than 2 dozen flavors daily including matcha green tea, almond praline, dark chocolate, raspberry marshmallow, and mint.
 Pictured above is a wonderful lavender honey macaron.
 Lavender and honey pair so well together, and the attractive light purple color and fresh soothing scent make the experience even more heavenly.

 Although it’s tempting, do not simply grab a few macarons and leave.
 Take a seat, enjoy the zen-like ambiance, and savor an expertly made espresso drink.
 The rich Americano is delicious and pairs nicely with a sweet macaron.
 Also of note are their homemade pastries.
 Shown above is a tasty PB&J croissant.